 Name of Government body Board of Trustees of Brisbane Girls Grammar School

-Act or instrument Grammar Schools Act 2016
+Act or instrument Grammar Schools Act 20 16

-Functions The functions of the Board are: (a) to supervise, maintain and control the operations of the School; (b) to erect, alter, add to, purchase or sell buildings used or to be used for the School; (c) to effect general improvements to the premises used or to be used for the School; (d) to provide an educational program for the School; (e) make policies and procedures about: (i) fees and charges payable in relation to students enrolled or to be enrolled at the School; and (ii) the discipline and conduct of students enrolled at the School; and (iii) the management and control of the School; and (iv) the matters mentioned in paragraphs (a) to (d); (f) any other function given to the Board under the Grammar Schools Act 2016 or another Act.
+Functions to erect, alter, add to, pure improvements to the pren for the School; (e) make production of the School; (e) to be at the School; and (iii) the The functions of the Board are: (a) to supervise, maintain and control the operations of the School; (b) to erect, alter, add to, purchase or sell buildings used or to be used for the School; (c) to effect general improvements to the premises used or to be used for the School; (d) to provide an educational program for the School; (e) make policies and procedures about: (i) fees and charges payable in relation to students enrolled or to be enrolled at the School; and (ii) the discipline and conduct of students enrolled at the School; and (iii) the management and control of the School; and (iv) the matters mentioned in paragraphs (a) to (d); (f) any other function given to the Board under the Grammar Schools Act 2016 or another Act.

 Achievements Refer to Section C of this Annual Report

-Financial reporting Transactions of the entity are accounted for in the financial statem ents
+Financial reporting Transactions of the entity are accounted for in the financial stateme ents

 Remuneration

-Position Name Meetings / sessions attendance Approved annual, sessional or daily fee Approved sub- committee fees if applicable Actual fees received
+Position Name Meetings / Approved annual, committee fees attendance sessional or daily fee

 Chair Julie McKay 9 Nil Nil Nil

-Deputy Chair Kerryn Newton 9 Nil Nil Nil
+Deputy Chair Kerryn Newton Kerryn Newton 7 Nil Nil Nil Nil

+Trustee Berkeley Cox 9 Nil Nil Nil

+Trustee Maher Gandhi 7 Nil Nil Nil

 Trustee Andrew King 8 Nil Nil Nil

-Trustee Diana Lohrisch 10 Nil Nil Nil
+Trustee Diana Lohrisch 8 Nil Nil Nil

-Trustee Sophie Moore Sophie Moore 6 Nil Nil
+Trustee Sophie Moore Sophie Moore 6 Nil Nil Nil

-Trustee James Nicklin 8 Nil Nil Nil
+Trustee James Nicklin 7 Nil Nil Nil

-Trustee Adam Shoemaker 7 Nil Nil Nil

-Trustee Tony Young 9 Nil Nil Nil
+Trustee Deborah Terry 3 Nil Nil Nil

-No. of scheduled meetings / sessions 10 1 1 1
+No. of scheduled meetings / sessions 9

-Total out of pocket expenses Nil
+Total out of pocket expenses <\$100